 Free materials and resources are provided to families through:

 - Parent board in entryway

 - Family Resource book located at the front desk where families check their child in and out each day

 Topics include: information about center and events, community-based programs, free or low cost community events, behavior guidance, social/emotional development, sleep, health and dental clinics, food banks, early intervention services, language development, learning through play, mental health programs, toilet training, nutrition, fitness, Child Find and more.

 Provided 1 time per year.
 The Baby Haven is a proud community participant in Denver’s 5 by 5 project.
 Through this project each Baby Haven family receives a free Passbook giving families free admission at each of the participating cultural organizations in Denver, CO.
 Denver’s family-friendly cultural facilities provide the perfect setting for learning adventures.
 Whether discovering the wonders of the natural world, seeing the works of the masters, or making their own creations, families visiting the cultural attractions together are setting the stage for their children’s educational success.

 The goal of the 5 By 5 Project is to strengthen families and support school readiness by providing children with extended learning to expand their experiences and successes in and out of the classroom.

 Complimentary Events and Workshops

 Events are hosted 8-10 times per year and provide opportunities for all families to come together, meet and visit with one another and learn.
-Examples include but are not limited to: literacy night, back to school night, coffee and conversation with Director, Parenting Q&A with our Early Childhood Consultant, learn about nutrition and cooking, yoga classes, planting a garden, fire safety and more.
+Examples include but are not limited to: literacy night, back-to-school night, coffee and conversation with Director, Parenting Q&A with our Early Childhood Consultant, learning about nutrition and cooking, yoga classes, planting a garden, fire safety, and more.